Technical Staff Report

 If the area will not be highly stressed, you can fill the low spots on either side of the plywood plug with epoxy thickened with 407 Low-Density Filler or 410 Microlight™.
 Allow the epoxy to cure before sanding smooth, sealing with a coat of epoxy, and painting or gelcoating.
 Refer to Finishing, Section 2.2 of the Fiberglass Boat Repair & Restoration manual for information on painting and applying gelcoat over epoxy.

-Example A 1″ diameter hole drilled near the hull bottom through a structural laminated fiberglass bulkhead with a ½” plywood core.
-Bilge water should not be allowed to flow through the hole.
+A 1″ diameter hole was drilled near the hull bottom through a structural laminated fiberglass bulkhead with a ½” plywood core.
+Bilgewater should not be allowed to flow through the hole.

 Zone 3—High-risk repairs requiring additional reinforcing